 Pea and rice protein blend

-Considering the theory of protein complementation, using a blend of pea and rice protein significantly improves the amino acid profile of the protein powder as opposed to using one source on its own.
+Using a blend of pea and rice protein significantly improves the amino acid profile of the protein powder as opposed to using one source on its own.
+This is due to protein complementation.

 However, per serve (typically 30g) most of these protein powders have a leucine content between 1.7-2g.
 Which is a little bit lower than the recommended 2.5-3g dose.